path-visualiser/pathfinding/README.md

 The code hosted here is written in C++.
 Much of it is built from the ground up.
 Some is built on top of Nathan Sturtevant's open-source pathfinding library [Hierarchical Open Graph](http://hog2.googlecode.com).
 All of it is made available under the terms of the GNU GPL Version 2.

-The code is best compiled with GCC 4.8.1.
-I have tested it on OSX 10.8.4 and Ubuntu 13.10.
+My development platform is OSX 10.8.4 with most of the code here being written in C++.
+When compiling I recommend that platform together with GCC 4.8.1.
+In the past I have successfully compiled and executed the same code on Linux (most recently Ubuntu 13.10).

+The current "release" is tagged [may2016](https://bitbucket.org/dharabor/pathfinding/commits/tag/may2016).

+All code is licensed under the terms of the GNU GPL Version 2.
 I make it available in the interest of scientific research and without any guarantees.